 We have a seven-member board.
 Our board of directors may change the number of directors, but not to fewer than three directors nor more than 15.
 Our charter provides that a majority of our directors must be independent directors, except for a period of up to 60 days after the death, removal or resignation of an independent director pending the election of a successor independent director.
-Our charter defines an independent director as a director who is not and has not for the last two years been associated, directly or indirectly, with Blackstone Real Estate or the Adviser.
-A director is deemed to be associated with Blackstone Real Estate or the Adviser if he or she owns any interest (other than an interest in us or an immaterial (i.e., de minimis) interest in an affiliate of us) in, is employed by, is an officer or director of, or has any material business or professional relationship with Blackstone Real Estate, the Adviser or any of their affiliates, performs services (other than as a director) for us, or serves as a director or trustee for more than three REITs sponsored by Blackstone Real Estate or advised by the Adviser.
-A business or professional relationship will be deemed material per se if the gross revenue derived by the director from Blackstone Real Estate, the Adviser or any of their affiliates secreeds 5% of (1) the director's annual gross revenue derived from all sources during either of the last two years or (2) the director's net worth on a fair market value basis.
-An indirect relationship is defined to include circumstances in which the director's spouse, parents, children, siblings, mothers- or fathers-in-law, sons- or daughters-in-law or bothers- or sisters-in-law is or has been associated with us, Blackstone Real Estate, the Adviser or any of their affiliates.
+Our charter defines an independent director is a director who is not and has not for the last two years been associated, directly or indirectly, with Blackstone Real Estate or the Adviser.
+A director is deemed to be associated with Blackstone Real Estate or the Adviser if he or she owns any interest (other than an interest in us or an immaterial interest in an affiliate of us) in, is employed by, is an officer or director of, or has any material business or professional relationship with Blackstone Real Estate, the Adviser or any of their affiliates, performs services (other than as a director) for us, or serves as a director or trustee for more than three REITs sponsored by Blackstone Real Estate, the Adviser or any of their affiliates exceeds 5% of (1) the director's annual gross income derived from all sources during either of the last two years or (2) the director's net worth on a fair market value basis.
+An indirect association is defined to include circumstances in which the director's spouse, parents, children, siblings, mothers- or fathers-in-law, sons- or daughters-in-law or brothers- or sisters-in-law is or has been associated with us, Blackstone Real Estate, the Adviser or any of their affiliates.
 Our charter requires that a director have at least three years of relevant experience and demonstrate the knowledge required to successfully acquire and manage the type of assets that we intend to acquire to serve as a director.
-Our c
+Our charter also requires that at all times at least one of our independent directors must have at least three years of relevant real estate or any of director's nor of dinector's nor diaughters-in